krsntn/blog/content/blog/map/index.md

   - javascript
 ---
 ### Map
-Map is a collection of keyed data items, just like an Object.
+<code>Map</code> is a collection of keyed data items, just like an Object.
 But the main difference is that Map allows keys of any type.

 Methods and properties are:
 - <code>new Map()</code> - creates the maps.